 The Master's degree program in Urban Education provides students with an understanding of the social context of urban schools, historical and contemporary school reform efforts, and the relationship between broader social, political, and economic issues and the experiences of students and communities.

 +1 Accelerated Program Contact

 Undergraduate & Graduate Affairs

-Lori Shorr, associate professor of instruction, is faculty coordinator of the Policy and Organizational Studies PhD program with a concentration in Urban Education.
+Christopher W. McGinley, professor of practice, is program coordinator of the Educational Leadership and Policy program with a concentration in Urban Education.